alex-gamero/100-days-of-code/log.md

 **Thoughts**: I woke up in the middle of the night because of a nightmare, I had the dream so vivid that I had to write it down somewhere, what better idea than to make a “game” about it, right?

 **Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Nullpoint/commit/988925308cca465588b63ddfeae4be05d30007d0)

+### Day 25: July 15, Tuesday

+**Today's Progress**: Today I continued with the project, improving the scroll bar and the UI in general.

+**Thoughts**: Today I didn't continue with the story, I just kept improving the website's appearance.

+**Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Nullpoint/commit/dfba5a786afd3fec6612df17ff46f2c5869ead2c)